fny/docs.greenlightready.com/security-and-privacy.md

 ### We Monitor Our Employees, Not You

 We log who does everything in our backend system systems.
-All information typed into our backed is logged.
+All information typed into our SSH sessions to our servers are logged.
 We know exactly who has access what data and when.
 Additionally, we restrict the number of people who have access to sensitive data to the minimum required and train them to ensure they respect your rights.

 ### Security Certifications